-The bravery that enables men and women to become first responders is also the personality trait that makes them feel like they should need to ask for help themselves.
-That paired with society’s stigma surrounding mental health and professional structures that frequently punish those who do seek help all have created a crisis.
+The bravery that enables men and women to become first responders is also the personality trait that makes them feel like they should not need to ask for help themselves.
+That, paired with society’s stigma surrounding mental health and professional structures that frequently punish those who do seek help, all have created a crisis.
 These heroes are more likely to die by suicide than in the line of duty.

 These numbers are based on only the deaths reported as suicide, so the real number is even higher.
 According to the Firefighter Behavioral Health Alliance only 40% of fire fighter suicides are reported.
 That means that in 2017 the number of fire fighters lost to suicide is close to 257, double the number lost on duty.

 These staggering numbers only address police officers and firefighters.
-We know that EMTs, dispatchers, health care workers, and correction officers share very similar struggles.
+We know that EMTs, dispatchers, health care workers, and corrections officers share very similar struggles.

 Invisible Wounds Project is focused on raising awareness and providing services to military and emergency personnel who are battling PTSD, mental health issues and suicide.